kamsycodes/summer_project/todo_app/docs/process.md

 ## 2. Project Scope
 - CLI only
 - Store tasks in a text file "todo.txt"
-- Each task has ID, Title, due date, priority, status(done/open), timestamp
+- Each task has ID, Title, due date, priority, status(completed/pending), timestamp
-- Commands include add new, edit, list, done, delete
+- Commands include add new, edit, list, completed, delete
 - Sort by due date or priority

 ---